bluss/pyproject-local-kernel/README.md

 ### `PyprojectKernelProvisioner`

-The kernel provisioner is configurable simliarly to other jupyter classes with the following settings.
+The kernel provisioner is configurable in the same way as other Jupyter objects, with the following settings.
 They can be set in your `jupyter_lab_config.py` settings file.
 When possible, prefer to use settings in `pyproject.toml` instead, to keep them close to the project.